 The Milwaukee River Lake Sturgeon Streamside Rearing Facility is installed and the first volunteers are trained to operate the facility.
 In fall, the first 27 imprinted lake sturgeon are released by Riveredge and the Wisconsin DNR into the Milwaukee River.
 This is the beginning of a project that will ultimately release tens of thousands of fish and continues today to help restore the species to the Lake Michigan Water Basin.

 Planting begins on permaculture design for the Woodland Harvest Project, which is known today as the Riveredge Farm.
-The site produces organic food, serves as a setting for education, and focuses on sustainable, holistic farming methods that follow the principles of natural ecosystems.
+The site produces food, serves as a setting for education, and focuses on sustainable, holistic farming methods that follow the principles of natural ecosystems.

 The Scientist in Residence program is established.
 This cutting-edge program places fully-funded science educators from Riveredge Nature Center directly into schools with partnering districts throughout the region.
 The Scientist in Residence works with educators and students in the schools over a five-year partnership to inspire, inform, and reduce barriers to outdoor education.